Everything Royal

 Alicia Carroll's banking on it.

 Over the following years, Carroll took a number of acting roles, the last being a recurring role on "General Hospital" ."I did a lot of TV work.
-Then you turn 30, and you're old, she said.
-"So, I worked in estate broker for years.
+Then you get tired of getting up at 4 and 5 am and having no life, she said.
+"So, I worked in real estate for a few years.
 I wanted to do something new and exciting.
 It was either marry someone with money, or --.
-The or was answered nearly 17 years ago by watching the fascination of the day.
+The or was answered 20+ years ago by watching the fascination of the day.
 "At the time, TV was full of Charles and Diana.
 I wondered if anyone would buy an item pertaining to royalty. .I went to a newsstand and bought everything I could find about Charles and Diana.
 I took $20,000.00 from my savings, went to England and bought your basic cup and saucer with the Queen's photo on them.
 I came back and sold my $20,000.00 in inventory for 100,000.00.

 Everything Royal was born!